Horgix/forked_incidentio-exporter/README.md

 ## 🚀 Deployment

 > IMPORTANT: You have to provide the "INCIDENTIO_API_KEY="<MY_API_KEY>" environment variable to your deployment for the Incident.io Prometheus Exporter to work.
+> This API key needs _at least_ the `View data, like public incidents and organisation settings` permission in order to be able to fetch the meaningful information for the metrics collection.

 ---